wumeng-econ/wumeng-econ.github.io/_pages/research.md

 ---
 ## Working Papers

-### Readers vs Owner?
-What Drives Media Slant on China during the Sino-U.S. Trade Conflict
+### Readers, Owners and Media Slant: Evidence from the Sino-US Trade Dispute

 ### Checks and Balances: Media Criticism in China (polished version available soon)

+### State Ownership and R&D Efficiency: Evidence from Chinese Public Firms (with Yang Ming)

+### Sanction Busting Through Minerals Trading (with Giovanna Marcolongo)

 ## Work in Progress

-State Ownership and R&D Efficiency: Evidence from Chinese Public Firms (with Yang Ming)

-The Value of International Allies (with Giovanna Marcolongo)

-Image of Countries: A Cross-National Comparison of Media Coverage during the Covid-19 Pandemic (with Taosong Deng)

-Spillover Effects of Anti-Corruption Campaign in China (with Xiangyu Feng)
+Perish in Comfort: Growth Impact of an Estate Boom (with Xiangyu Feng and Zhiyuan Chen)